-The UT-PACT will build upon a new undergraduate curriculum in which:
+UT-PACT builds upon a new undergraduate curriculum in which:

 - Professional identity formation is fostered by early contact with medical school faculty.

-This novel program will begin in the Fall of 2012 with an enrollment of up to 20 students.
+This novel program began in the fall of 2012.
 UT-PACT promises to bring innovative changes to medical education in the UT System through the implementation of a competency-based curriculum, an early focus on clinical relevance in medical education, and opportunities for self-directed learning, curiosity, and creativity.

 For application information, please visit the UT-PACT website.